Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 The answer is quite simple.

-- Secondly, the disease worsens with time, especially if the first airways are not previous.
+• Secondly, the disease worsens with time, especially if the first airways are not previously cleared.

-- Intervening on anatomy that is already compromised reduces the effectiveness of the intervention.
-Although it improves the patient’s quality of life, it does not succeed in resolving the problem; it only slows down the progress of the problem.
+• Intervening on an already compromised anatomy reduces the effectiveness of the intervention.
+Although it improves the patient’s quality of life, it does not succeed in resolving the problem; it only slows down its progress.

-- Waiting when the pathology is already in place increases the risk of anaesthesia.
+• Waiting for the pathology to be in place increases the risk of anaesthesia.

-- The state of reduced oxygenation (hypoxia) that inevitably sets in with the pathology increases the risk of the onset of all those related pathologies (gastroenteric, cutaneous, cardiovascular, metabolic) with a drastic worsening of the patient’s life.
+• The state of reduced oxygenation (hypoxia) that inevitably sets in with the pathology increases the risk of the onset of all those related pathologies (gastroenteric, cutaneous, cardiovascular, metabolic), drastically worsening the patient’s life.

 Post a Comment